-First subsession: This focus session will explore the physics of cytoskeletal systems on length scales ranging from the molecular to the cellular, and across disciplines, bringing together approaches ranging from cell biology to reconstituted systems to modeling in order to reveal the physical mechanisms of cellular behavior.
-We will focus on work that connects molecular level features with higher-level properties of cytoskeletal filaments and their assemblies.
-Our emphasis will include how such properties enable and control cellular and tissue function, and how stresses and other signals are transmitted and sensed in such a dynamic, stochastic environment.
-Second subsession: Intracellular transport describes the continued and dynamic movement of materials in cells.
-Importantly, dysfunctions in this process are linked to diseases including neurodegeneration.
-Intracellular transport cannot be accomplished by passive diffusion alone.
-Instead, cells utilize protein machines (molecular motors) to actively transport materials along the cytoskeleton.
-This Focus Session will bring together experimentalists and theorists working to dissect the physical principles of transport, particularly under complex conditions such as those that occur in cells.
+This focus session will explore the physics of cytoskeletal systems on length scales ranging from the molecular to the cellular, and across disciplines, bringing together approaches ranging from single-molecule biophysics to cell biology to theory in order to reveal the physical mechanisms underlying cellular behavior.
+We will focus on work that connects molecular-level features with higher-level properties of motors, cytoskeletal filaments and their assemblies.
+Topics in this focus session will include (1) how activities of molecular motors drive material transport along the cytoskeleton, (2) how cytoskeletal properties enable and control cellular and tissue function, (3) how stresses and other signals are transmitted and sensed in the cytoskeleton, and (4) emergent properties of cytoskeletal assemblies.

-Organizers: First subsession: Meredith Betterton (Univ.
-Colorado, firstname.lastname@example.org).
-Second subsession: Jing Xu (UC Merced, email@example.com)
+Organizers: Meredith Betterton (Univ.
+Colorado, firstname.lastname@example.org), Jing Xu (UC Merced, email@example.com)

 Robots are moving from the factory floor and into our lives (autonomous cars, homecare assistants, search and rescue devices, etc.).
 However, despite the fascinating questions such future “living systems” pose for scientists, the study of such systems has been dominated by engineers and computer scientists.
 We propose that interaction of researchers studying dynamical systems, soft materials, and living systems can help discover principles that will allow physical robotic devices to interact with the real world in qualitatively different ways than they do now.
 This Focus session will bring together leaders in this emerging area, demonstrating the need for a physics of robotics and revealing interesting problems at the interface of nonlinear dynamics, soft matter, control and biology.
 Our goal is to establish a new field of robophysics–physics for complex “living” robotic systems (analogous to biophysics, physics for complex biological systems).